Portiloop/portiloop-software/README.md

 - Clone this repository in the home folder: `cd ~ && git clone https://github.com/Portiloop/portiloop-software.git`
 - Go into the cloned repository: `cd ~/portiloop-software`,
 - Run `make` and follow the instructions when prompted
   - Don't forget to reboot the device afterward
 - Note that `make` may fail at several points during installation.
 Whenever it does, just call `make` again.

 That's it!
 Your Jupyter server should now be up and running, listening on IP address `192.168.4.1` and port `8080`, and automatically starting whenever the system boots up.
 You can now access it by typing `192.168.4.1:8080` in your browser.
 This should lead you to a login page where you'll be prompted for your password.
-If any issue arise, try with a different web browser.
+If any issue arises, try with a different web browser.
 Similarly, the `Simple UI` can be accessed by typing `192.168.4.1:8081` in your browser.

 ## Usage:

 ### SD card

-If using an SD card to record your EEG signal in CSV format, plug the SD card to your `Portiloop` before powering the `Portiloop` on.
+If using an SD card to record your EEG signal in CSV format, plug the SD card into your `Portiloop` before powering the `Portiloop` on.
 Your CSV will then be recorded in the SD card under the `workspace` folder.
 Otherwise, your CSV will be recorded in internal memory under `/home/mendel/workspace`

 _:warning: Recording large CSV files in internal memory will quickly make your `Portiloop` unusable: the internal memory is quite small and recording CSVs in internal memory should never be done, except for quick testing.
-In case you inadvertently fill up you `Portiloop` internal memory, it will refuse to boot and you will have to reflash and reinstall the entire system._
+In case you inadvertently fill up your `Portiloop` internal memory, it will refuse to boot and you will have to reflash and reinstall the entire system._

 ### Power up

-To power the `Portiloop`, plug your USB-C battery to `USB-C Power` and press the `Power` button for 3 seconds.
+To power the `Portiloop`, plug your USB-C battery into `USB-C Power` and press the `Power` button for 3 seconds.
 Then, wait for the light next to `USB-C Power` to turn green (the green color indicates that boot was successful).

 ### Power down

-To power the `Portiloop` down, press the `Power` button for 3 second again and wait for a couple more seconds for the light close to `USB-C Power` to turn off.
+To power the `Portiloop` down, press the `Power` button for 3 seconds again and wait for a couple more seconds for the light close to `USB-C Power` to turn off.
 You can then unplug the `USB-C Power` cable.

 When everything goes smoothly, the light close to `USB-C Power` turns off.